reasonml-old/reason-react-example/README.md

 # Bundle for Production

 We've included a convenience `UNUSED_webpack.config.js`, in case you want to ship your project to production.
-You can remove that in favor of other bundlers, e.g. Rollup.
+You can rename and/or remove that in favor of other bundlers, e.g. Rollup.

-We've also provided a barebone indexProduction.html, to serve your bundle.
+We've also provided a barebone `indexProduction.html`, to serve your bundle.

 ```sh
 npm install webpack webpack-cli